Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Materials and methods

-In a multi-class setting, classifiers are generally evaluated with respect to precision, recall, and F1 metrics.
-In a multi-label classification setting, the same metrics are calculated in two ways: macro and micro averaging \cite{tsoumakas2007multi}.
+In a multiclass setting, classifiers are generally evaluated with respect to precision, recall and F1 metrics.
+In a multilabel classification setting, these metrics are computed in two manners: macro and micro averaging~\cite{tsoumakas2007multi}.

-As shown in Eq~\ref{eqn:macro}, the macro-based metrics are first computed individually from the true-positives (TP), true negatives (TN), false positives (FP) and false negatives (FN) of each class/pathology and then averaged, where \textit{P} denotes the number of classes and \textit{Metric} $\in$ \{precision, recall, F1\}.
+As shown in Eq.~\ref{eqn:macro}, the macro-based metrics are first computed individually from the true positives (TP), true negatives (TN), false positives (FP) and false negatives (FN) of each class/pathology and then averaged, where \textit{P} denotes the number of classes and \textit{Metric} $\in$ \{precision, recall, F1\}.

-This manner of computation of the metrics causes to treat each pathology equally and the metric values get heavily influenced by the rare labels.
+This manner of computation of metrics helps to treat each pathology equally, and the metric values are significantly influenced by the rarer labels.

-In micro-based metrics, TP, TN, FP, and FN of each class/pathology are added individually and then averaged, as shown in Eq~\ref{eqn:micro}.
+In micro-based metrics, TP, TN, FP, and FN of each class/pathology are added individually and then averaged, as shown in Eq.~\ref{eqn:micro}.
 Therefore, the micro-based metrics portray the aggregated contribution of all classes/pathologies.
-Therefore, the influence of the predictions out of the minority classes gets diluted among the contributions from the majority classes.
-This makes the micro-based metrics an appropriate measure to estimate the overall performance of the classifier, especially in case of imbalanced datasets.
-Since the dataset used was highly imbalanced, micro-based metrics have been considered for the evaluation of the classifiers \cite{charte2015addressing}.
+Therefore, the influence of the predictions from the minority classes becomes diluted among the contributions from the majority classes.
+This makes the micro-based metrics a suitable measure for estimating the overall performance of the classifier, particularly in scenarios involving imbalanced datasets.
+Given the significant imbalance in the utilised dataset, micro-based metrics have been considered for classifier evaluation~\cite{charte2015addressing}.